Roamingmistake/Hackdonalds/README.md

 # Hackdonalds

-Intigriti CTF Challenge 2025 CTF Writeup
+2025 Intigriti CTF Challenge Writeup

 At the start of the challenge, we are presented with a simple admin login page requiring only a password.